 - A(1) The applicant must be competent, of legal age (18 years of age or older) and capable to enter into a binding contract, and have the authority to fulfill the requirements of the contract.
 [If the applicant is less than 18 years old, see Par.
-D of this Sec.] - A(2) The applicant incurs debt (if any) related to production, stores or markets in his or her name and receives proceeds. - A(3) The application covers only the individual's share, including the individual's share as a co-owner, joint operator, or partner, provided the co-ownership, joint operation, or partnership is not insured separately.
+D of this Sec.] - A(2) The applicant incurs debt (if any) related to production, stores or markets in his or her name and receives proceeds. - A(3) The application covers only the individual's share, including the individual's share as a co-owner, joint operator, partner, or revocable trust, provided the co-ownership, joint operation, partnership, or revocable trust is not insured separately.
 [See Par.
 3 for Landlord/Tenant requirements.] - A(4) When more than one member of a family in the same household applies for insurance, or the applicant resides in the household of an insured, applicants must provide evidence on a signed statement indicating separate insurable shares.
-Not applicable in most cases to spouses [see Par.
+Separate insurable shares are not applicable to spouses unless all the criteria noted in Par.
+2G(1) is met.
+[See also Par.
 2G].